Our 30th ANNIVERSARY

 One of Scott’s adventures was when he flew up to Muskrat Dam, a First Nation community in Northern Ontario, and worked with the children in Muskrat Dam and Sachigo.
 Flying up in the cold month of January was a challenge.

 It hasn’t always been easy.
-There has been pushback due to rigid policies at school boards and with individuals who think that Kids 4 kids infringe on things they should be doing.
+There has been pushback due to rigid policies at school boards and with individuals who think Kids 4 Kids infringes on things they should be doing.
 The operant word should be doing.
-With the pushback has been so much push-through.
+With the pushback, there has been so much push-through.
 Scott has been blessed by hundreds of outstanding principals, teachers and parents who have offered incredible support and encouragement.
-If it weren’t for these fantastic individuals, Scott would not be where he is today.
+Scott would not be where he is today if it weren’t for these fantastic individuals.

 Scott thrives on change and accomplishment.
 He has offered two anti-bullying conferences that have served over 3200 students from the Greater Toronto area.
 Scott didn’t want any excuses from the school boards, so he paid for both these events himself.
 Money, policies and personal agendas should never get in the way of helping children.

 Scott is often accused of having a “secret agenda.”
 The only reason for offering Kids 4 Kids programs, summer camps, school assemblies and conferences is to inspire children.
-Scott’s reward is seeing the changes in children and their desire to become leaders.
+Scott’s reward is seeing children’s changes and desire to become leaders.

 There have been doubters and haters who try to derail Scott.
 However, their effort is futile as Scott’s sole purpose is to inspire and help children.
 This is something he can not stop doing.